-Bring their favorite treats
+Bring their favourite treats

 Doggy first aid

-Dogs should have fur-st aid kits, too.
+Dogs should have first aid kits, too.
 When caravanning with dogs, don’t forget to bring their vitamins, medicines, and while we’re at it, their grooming tools.
 Nothing like sick or smelly Fido to bring the mood down, not only for you but for your dog as well.

 Take vaccination and deworming records

-Don’t forget to bring the registration, vaccination, and deworming papers of your dog.
+Don’t forget to bring the registration, vaccination, and deworming papers for your dog.
 As we stated above, certain states have requirements.
 They will be checked in some places.
 This will come in handy in cases of emergency too.